NilsLevillain/NoWasteAllocationTool/memory-bank/progress.md

 - Core allocation logic now respects plant-level stock constraints, providing more accurate optimization.
 - Database and APIs updated to handle EAN-Plant-Channel granularity for allocations.
 - Frontend correctly displays and allows manual editing of EAN-Plant specific allocations.
+- Unit tests for the new ABC classification logic have been implemented in `tests/test_solver.py`.
 - Ready to proceed with further development on optimization logic and UI, with a solid foundation for data handling and display.
 - *Ongoing*: Addressing the "out of application context" error in the unit tests for the `/api/ean_deep_dive_data` endpoint.